au-ts/cogent/cogent/src/Cogent/LLVM/README.md

     - Complement and not operators
         - Complement uses `xor` with the `-1` literal
         - Not checks if the operand is equal to the `0` literal
+    - String literals
+        - A string literal is declared as the address for a constant array containing the characters
     - Let and letbang bindings
         - A list of in-scope variables is threaded though the code generator
     - Variable expressions